matthew3hansen/DSA_Project_3/README.md

 - [Pygame](https://www.pygame.org/) (not required to run main.py)

 ### Install
 We recomend installing pygame to avoid any conflicts with running the simulator.
-There has been some issues with Mac OS and pygame this forum might help (https://stackoverflow.com/questions/52718921/problems-getting-pygame-to-show-anything-but-a-blank-screen-on-macos-mojave)
+There has been some issues with Mac OS runnning pygame this forum might help (https://stackoverflow.com/questions/52718921/problems-getting-pygame-to-show-anything-but-a-blank-screen-on-macos-mojave)

 ### Running the Program